 Similarly, by 2026, the company is expected to surpass the $85 billion figure in advertising revenue globally.

 Amazon Founder and Market Stats

-11. As of June 2020, Amazon’s net worth is over $1 trillion.
+12. As of May 2021, Amazon’s net worth is $1.636.53 billion.

 When looking at the historical net worth chart for Amazon over the years, it’s clear that the company is rapidly growing.
-As of June 16, 2020, the net worth of the company is over $1 trillion.
+As of May 25, 2021, the net worth of the company is over $1 trillion.

-Since launching his company, the founder and CEO of Amazon has come a long way and has become one of the most influential businessmen in history.
-Jeff Bezos might become the world’s first trillionaire by 2026.
+Since launching his company, Jeff Bezos has come a long way and has become one of the most influential businessmen in history.
+Bezos might become the world’s first trillionaire by 2026.